 The Serpent and the Rainbow by Wade Davis

-Wade Davis, an ethnobotanist, was sent to Haiti in the early 1980s by Harvard University to investigate the science behind a curious phenomenon: the creation of zombies.
-Not the Hollywood kind, but the real-life Haitian zombies that were rumored to be made by powerful voodoo priests.
+Wade Davis, an ethnobotanist, was sent to Haiti in the early 1980s by Harvard University to investigate the science behind a curious phenomenon: the creation of zombies—real-life Haitian zombies that were rumored to be made by powerful voodoo priests.
 What begins as a scientific mission to understand the use of certain natural toxins quickly evolves into something much deeper—a cultural exploration of Haitian society, spirituality, and its deep-rooted connection to voodoo practices.

 Buy on Amazon